-Additionally, we are integrating relevant datasets to adapt to the ongoing changes in the impact and control of COVID-19, thereby updating results and improving our models.
+Additionally, we integrated relevant datasets to adapt to the ongoing changes in the impact and control of COVID-19, thereby updating results and improving our models.

-- Assemble harmonized datasets, including seasonal population mobility, environment and climate, NPIs and adherence over time, COVID-19 cases.
+- Assembled harmonized datasets, including seasonal population mobility, environment and climate, NPIs and adherence over time, and COVID-19 cases.

-- Identify changes in travel patterns and connected communities of countries and regions driven by seasonal population mobility.
+- Identified changes in travel patterns and connected communities of countries and regions driven by seasonal population mobility.

-- Develop models – propagating predicted seasonal dynamics of COVID-19 transmission in existing epidemiological models and accounting for sociodemographic context of mobility & risk.
+- Developed models – propagating predicted seasonal dynamics of COVID-19 transmission in existing epidemiological models and accounting for sociodemographic context of mobility & risk.

-- Produce model scenarios; simulating transmission of COVID-19 in targeted regions of the world accounting for seasonal dynamics, and simulating interventions on these spatiotemporally variable landscapes., thereby providing data on COVID-19 resurgence risk through time for key countries, and recommendations on effective intervention strategies/key factors to target to limit resurgence risk in key countries.
+- Produced model scenarios; simulating transmission of COVID-19 in targeted regions of the world accounting for seasonal dynamics, and simulated interventions on these spatiotemporally variable landscapes, thereby providing data on COVID-19 resurgence risk through time for key countries, and recommendations on effective intervention strategies/key factors to target to limit resurgence risk in key countries.